goloop/env/README.md

 variable named by the key.
 It returns the value, which will be empty if the variable is not present.

+To distinguish between an empty value and an unset value, use Lookup.

 #### func  Load

     func Load(filename string) error